• Home

 Kneading the dough

-Add half of the water and begin kneading on speed 1 or 2.
+Add half of the water and start kneading on low speed (or by hand).

-Gradually incorporate the yeast and the remaining water until the dough comes together into a soft ball.
+Gradually add the yeast and remaining water until a soft ball forms.

-Drizzle a little oil over the surface of the dough to prevent it from drying out.
-Cover with cling film and a kitchen towel.
+Drizzle a little oil over the dough to prevent drying.
+Cover with plastic wrap and a kitchen towel.

-Let rise for 1 to 1.5 hours until doubled in size.
+Let the dough rise for 1 to 1.5 hours, until doubled in size.

-Transfer onto a work surface, gently punch down the dough, and knead lightly to release air.
+Transfer to a work surface, gently punch down the dough, and knead lightly to release the air.

 batbout kneading stage